Amy Adams flaunts her chops all over Big Eyes.

 Waltz is always fascinating when given the role of a schemer, a social pariah, or a master manipulator.
 With Big Eyes, Waltz is on fire with one of the best roles of his career.
 His time spent as the annoying and self serving Walter Keane further proves that he's not going anywhere.
 Waltz has been given a gift that allows him to continually play deplorable human beings with absolute perfection as his domestic career continues to evolve.
 Paired with the always effective Amy Adams, Big Eyes shines in areas where most real life stories fail.

 "I'm so talented.
-I can paint
+I can paint while looking the other way." |

 The similarities between the film's story and Burton's need to liberate himself from his typical trappings are quite apparent.
 If you're looking to see a movie that reintroduces Tim Burton to the cinematic world, check out Big Eyes.
-It's the best thing he's done since Ed Wood
+It's the best thing he's done since Ed Wood.

 -CG